chandar-lab/SCU_RL_MicroGrid/README.md

 ## Context

-This code supports paper *Shielded Controller Units for RL with Industrial Constraints Applied to Remote Microgrids* submitted at AAAI 2026 Special Track on AI for Social Impact.
+This code supports [*Shielded Controller Units for RL with Industrial Constraints Applied to Remote Microgrids*](https://arxiv.org/abs/2512.01046).
 It contains the code to reproduce its results by training and evaluating an RL agent on an realistic industrial environment while garanteeing industrial constraint.

 ![Microgrid SCU Architecture](microgrid_SCU.png)